 9. (v.
 2:11) Someday what will every tongue confess? that Jesus Christ is Lord Note: We see here that everyone will some day bow before Christ, confessing him as LORD!
 Not everyone will do this by faith in Christ.
 Millions will only do it because they will be forced to do it.
 Everyone will do it because He is LORD of all.
 10. (v.
 2:12) What were the Philippians to do in Paul's absence? work out your own salvation with fear and trembling 11.
 Express the thought of v.
 2:13 in your own words.
-God is working through us to accomplish his will 12. (v.
+(Answer will vary) 12. (v.
 2:15-16) What 5 qualities were they to have as the Sons of God (Christians)?
-(1.) blameless (2.) innocent (3.) without blemish (4.) shine as lights in the world (5.) hold fast to the word of life Note: In verses 12-16 we have human responsibility and divine enablement, a perfect balance, which must be kept if the Christian life is to be lived at its best.
-It is not a "let go and let God" affair but rather it is "participate with God."
-It is mutual cooperation with the Holy Spirit in interests and activities which are the things of God.
+(1.) become blameless (2.) become harmless (3.)children of God without fault (4.) shine as lights in the world (5.) holding fast the word of life Note: In verses 12-16 we have human responsibility and divine enablement, a perfect balance, which must be kept if the Christian life is to be lived at its best.
+It is not a "let go and God" affair but rather it is "participate with God."
+It is mutual cooperation with the Holy S in interests and activities which are the things of God.
 13. (v.
 2:16) What would make Paul rejoice (boast)?
-When they hold fast to the word of life 14. (v.
-2:16) When would Paul rejoice? in the day of Christ 15. (vs. 2:17-18) Paul states that even if his imprisonment results in being put to death, he will be glad and rejoice with them.
-What does Paul ask them to do? be glad and rejoice with him
+That he has not run in vain or labored in vain 14. (v.
+2:16) When would Paul rejoice? in the day of Christ 15. (vs. 2:17-18) Paul states that even if his imprisonment results in being put to death, will be glad and rejoice with them.
+What does Paul ask them to do? be glad and rejoice with me